Driving in Finland: Licences, Rules, Vehicles & Tyres, Schools

 Driving licences issued in EU or EEA countries, and interim driving licences issued in the Nordic countries, entitle the holder to drive motor vehicles in Finland equivalent to those indicated on the non-Finnish licence.
 The driver must be at least 18 years old.
 The right to drive is valid regardless of whether the person is in Finland as a tourist or residing permanently.

-Driving licences are issued by the Police, but it's a long road to get to that point if you're "starting from scratch".
-In many cases however you can exchange an existing foreign driver's licence for a Finnish licence without the need for additional driving or knowledge tests; see below.
+Obtaining a Finnish driving licence is a lengthy process, but in many cases you can exchange a foreign driver's licence for a Finnish licence without the need for additional driving or knowledge tests; see below.

 Driving licence permit

-If you plan to obtain a driving licence, you need to apply for a driving licence permit issued by the police.
-You can submit your application to any police service point that handles driving licence matters.
+If you plan to obtain a driving licence, you need to apply for a driving licence permit from a service point of Ajovarma Oy:

 A driving licence permit may be granted to an applicant who: